saharVac/password-generator/README.md

 ## Running the application

-Page is easily navigable, refer to assets folder for screenshots the walk-through gif.
+Page is easily navigable, refer to the following gif and screenshots:

 ![walkthrough gif](assets/walkthrough.gif)